 One of the most unique displays on an Android phone

-Outfitted with a unique 21:9 display, the Motorola One Vision delivers Android One in a very flashy, affordable package we think you'll love.
+Outfitted with a unique 21:9 display, the Motorola One Vision delivers Android One in a very flashy package.

 Best for Photography: Nokia 9 PureView

 For a lot of people, the camera is one of the most important factors when buying a new phone.
 While all of the phones on this list have cameras that are more than adequate for sharing things on Twitter and Instagram, the Nokia 9 PureView is worth a look if you want to take your photography game to the next level.

 Outfitted with a total of five cameras on the back, three of which are dedicated monochrome sensors while the other two capture color images, the Nokia 9 PureView manages to capture an insane amount of detail and light data with each shot you take.
 The automatic shooting mode is fine, but the real magic happens when you shoot in manual/RAW.
 This is a camera that requires a bit more work than most other phones, but if you put in the time/effort, you can capture some truly gorgeous photos.

 Outside of the camera experience, the Nokia 9 PureView also delivers with its big OLED display, stunning design, and surprisingly great haptics — something that's still far too rare with most Android phones.
 We do wish it was powered by the newer Snapdragon 855 chipset and not the older 845, and the in-screen fingerprint sensor can be a pain in the butt.